ryanhlewis/VoxelEarth/README.md

    - **Original Repository**: [ObjToSchematic](https://github.com/LucasDower/ObjToSchematic)
    - **Modifications**: Deprecated in favor of custom 2.5D Scan CPU voxelization.
 Originally enhanced voxelization pipeline to ingest GLTF files via THREE.js.

-2. **cuda_voxelizer by ForceFlow**
+2. **cuda_voxelizer by ForceFlow** (deprecated, removed)
    - **Original Repository**: [cuda_voxelizer](https://github.com/Forceflow/cuda_voxelizer) + [TriMesh2](https://github.com/Forceflow/TriMesh2)
-   - **Modifications**: Added support for color and GLTF format, optimized CUDA shaders, serves as the GPU-based voxelizer.
+   - **Modifications**: Deprecated as the storage IO was too high.
+Should add back compiled Java link or binary in the future.
+Added support for color and GLTF format, optimized CUDA shaders, serves as the GPU-based voxelizer.
 Falls back to CPU if not present.

-3. **google-earth-as-gltf by Omar Shehata**
+3. **google-earth-as-gltf by Omar Shehata** (for web-client)
    - **Original Repository**: [google-earth-as-gltf](https://github.com/OmarShehata/google-earth-as-gltf)
    - **Modifications**: Adapted for integration with voxelization pipeline via proxy, used for front-end visualization and navigation.

-4. **3dtiles-dl by Lukas Lao Beyer**
+4. **3dtiles-dl by Lukas Lao Beyer** (Java implementation)
    - **Original Repository**: [3dtiles-dl](https://github.com/lukaslaobeyer/3dtiles-dl)
-   - **Modifications**: Converted to NodeJS.
+   - **Modifications**: Converted to Java.
 Added support for custom location downloads and GLB conversion, used for on-demand highest-resolution tileset retrieval.

 All original library code is licensed under their respective licenses.
 See individual LICENSE files in each modified library directory for more details.